937-382-8020

 We use a number of oral surgery approaches when it comes to the treatment of our seniors.
 This can include the dental implant options we just discussed, as well as various types of bridges and dentures.
 We can also do dental bonding on chipped teeth to improve the appearance of the smile.

 For advanced tooth loss, we can even do full mouth restoration for a beautiful smile you’ll be happy to share with others.
-And for more intricate orofacial issues, Dr. Puckett is also a geriatric maxillofacial surgeon offering services to Southwest Ohio patients – and we’re always welcoming new ones!
+And for more intricate orofacial issues, Dr. Puckett is also a geriatric maxillofacial surgeon offering services to Southwest and South Central Ohio patients – and we’re always welcoming new ones!

 If you’ve got the time and the patience, we’ve got the skill and the resources to help you rewind the age of your smile by decades, and improve your long-term oral health in the process.
 With the help of Dr. Puckett and his skilled staff, we can keep your smile looking healthy well into old age.